17 awesome hacks to make student life easier

 There are heaps of great scholarships out there designed to make life a little easier for students.
 Most universities have a scholarship page where you can search for scholarship opportunities – so if you’re stuck, that’s a great place to start.

-If you’re a medical student who needs help with their elective placement costs why not apply for the MAS Medical Elective Scholarship?
+If you’re a student why not apply for a MAS Scholarship?